gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ## Off-line install

-If, for any reasons, you need to install the GNU ARM Eclipse plug-ins on a system without permanent Internet connection, and decide for the alternate way presented above, please be aware that the debug plug-ins require the presence of the **C/C++ GDB Hardware Debugging** plug-in.
+If, for any reasons, you need to install the GNU MCU Eclipse plug-ins on a system without permanent Internet connection, and decide for the alternate way presented above, please be aware that the debug plug-ins require the presence of the **C/C++ GDB Hardware Debugging** plug-in.
 Usually this plug-in is not included in the standard package, but is present in the **CDT Optional Features** category, packed with the CDT archives available from the [CDT download site](https://www.eclipse.org/cdt/downloads.php).
-Download the desired archive, add it to your update sites, select the **C/C++ GDB Hardware Debugging** plug-in, restart as usual, and then install the GNU ARM Eclipse plug-ins from the local archive, as above.
+Download the desired archive, add it to your update sites, select the **C/C++ GDB Hardware Debugging** plug-in, restart as usual, and then install the GNU MCU Eclipse plug-ins from the local archive, as above.

 ![Install the GDB Hardware]({{ site.baseurl }}/assets/images/2013/10/GDB_Hardware_Install.png)

-Note: Attempts to install the GNU ARM Eclipse plug-ins off-line without having the **C/C++ GDB Hardware Debugging** installed fails with an error related to installing the `ilg.gnuarmeclipse.debug.gdbjtag.jlink.feature.group` and other debugging features.
+Note: Attempts to install the GNU MCU Eclipse plug-ins off-line without having the **C/C++ GDB Hardware Debugging** installed fails with an error related to installing the `ilg.gnuarmeclipse.debug.gdbjtag.jlink.feature.group` and other debugging features.

 On-line install do not have this problem since the Eclipse automatically downloads the C/C++ GDB Hardware Debugging plug-in from the CDT update site.